nsnyder1992/straight-up-bourbon-client/README.md

 Styling was done mostly using Material-ui but some css was used in order to complete look desired

-## Page and Major Components Functionality
+## Pages and Major Components Functionality

 1. NavBar